 Skip to main content Skip to search Skip to main navigation

-However, there is still a small risk of transmitting pathogens.
-However, this is only the case for very sensitive individuals.
-Generally, the pathogens are not strong enough to harm people.
-If you are still concerned, you can simply wear a face mask.
-This will protect you from contact with the water and bacteria.
+Nevertheless, there remains a minimal risk of pathogen transmission, primarily affecting highly sensitive individuals.
+Generally, these pathogens are not potent enough to harm people.
+If you are still concerned, you can wear a mouthguard to protect yourself from contact with the water and bacteria.

-Alternatively, you can also bring a syringe with sterile water and use it to clean your teeth.
-Generally, it is safe to use water at the dentist.
-Even if there is a slight risk, it is usually insignificant.
+Alternatively, you can bring a syringe with sterile water to rinse your mouth.
+In general, using water at the dentist is safe.
+Even if there is a minimal risk, it is usually insignificant.

-Can You Get Infected with Water from the Dentist?
+Can You Get Infected from the Dentist's Water?

-This question arises for many people who regularly undergo dental cleanings or visit the dentist.
-The answer is yes, you can get infected with water from the dentist.
-However, the risk of infection is very low.
+Many people who regularly visit the dentist for cleanings or treatments wonder about this.
+The answer is yes, it's possible to get infected from the dentist's water, but the risk is very low.

-Dentists often use water to clean their patients' teeth.
-This water may contain bacteria that can cause diseases.
-Bacteria can also be present on the dental chairs.
-Therefore, it is important that you regularly visit your dentist to ensure that he or she is using the right cleaning agents and instruments.
+Dentists often use water to clean their patients' teeth, which can contain bacteria capable of causing diseases.
+Bacteria can also be present on dental chairs.
+Therefore, it's important to visit your dentist regularly to ensure they use the proper cleaning agents and instruments.

 What Should You Consider When Choosing a Dentist?

-It is important that you pay attention to the quality of the water used by the dentist.
-Many bacteria can develop in poor-quality water and damage your teeth or mouth.
-So, make sure that the water you come into contact with at the dentist's office is clean.
+It's crucial to pay attention to the quality of water used by the dentist.
+Many bacteria can develop in poor-quality water and harm your teeth or mouth.
+Ensure that the water you come into contact with at the dentist is clean.

-Bacteria at the Dentist: Bacteria are ubiquitous - even at the dentist's office.
-Of course, hygiene measures are regularly carried out in the dental practice to keep the number of germs as low as possible.
-Nevertheless, bacteria can multiply and lead to infections if hygiene is not optimal.
+Bacteria at the Dentist: Bacteria are ubiquitous – including at the dentist.
+Dental practices regularly implement hygiene measures to minimize germ counts.
+However, bacteria can still multiply and lead to infections if hygiene is not optimal.

-If you receive a water treatment at the dentist, bacteria can enter the water and penetrate into your mouth.
-This can lead to infections, especially if you suffer from a pre-existing condition that weakens the immune system.
-For this reason, it is important that you inform your dentist about any pre-existing conditions you have.
-If you have an increased risk of infection, the dentist can take appropriate precautions to minimize the risk of infection.
+When receiving a water treatment at the dentist, bacteria can enter the water and your mouth, potentially leading to infections, especially if you have pre-existing conditions that weaken the immune system.
+Therefore, it's important to inform your dentist about any such conditions.
+If you have an increased risk of infection, the dentist can take appropriate measures to minimize this risk.

-Dental Chair Water: When you sit in the dentist's chair and the dentist or assistant asks you to open your mouth wide, you will surely encounter the water from the hose.
-Many people are concerned that this water could be unhygienic and contain germs or bacteria.
+Dental Chair Water: Sitting in the dentist's chair, when asked to open your mouth wide, you might notice water coming from the hose.
+Many people worry that this water might be unhygienic and contain germs or bacteria.
 But is this really the case?

-First of all, you should know that the water coming out of the hose does not come into contact with the patient's teeth or mouth.
-It is only used to operate the rinsing machine, which then removes the water from the patient's mouth.
-So, the water coming out of the hose is not the same water (dental chair water) that is in the patient's mouth.
+Firstly, the water from the hose doesn't come into contact with the patient's teeth or mouth.
+It's used to operate the suction device that removes water from the patient's mouth.
+Therefore, the water from the hose is not the same as the water in the patient's mouth.

-Furthermore, the water is disinfected with a filter and a UV lamp before it even comes out of the hose, so that no germs or bacteria can be present in it.
-So, you can be reassured and rely on the fact that the water coming out of the hose is completely hygienic.
+Furthermore, before exiting the hose, the water is disinfected with a filter and a UV lamp, ensuring no germs or bacteria are present.
+You can rest assured that the water from the hose is completely hygienic.

 Tip